What Is Digital Signage?

-With the mad rush for everything digital, advertisers overlook the huge opportunities that exist in brick and mortar.
+With the mad rush for everything digital and the smartphone way, advertisers overlook the huge opportunities that exist in brick and mortar.
 People throng to fairs, cinema halls, and malls in large numbers even today.
-In reality, brick and mortar sites get more eyeballs and more focused attention from the viewers.
+In reality, brick and mortar sites get more eyeballs and more focused attention from the viewers than any digital device.

 Digital Storytelling At Its best

 What if you can merge the two?
 What if you can use digital medium and grab the attention of folks when they are more relaxed?
 What if you can maximize the use of brick and mortar sites to enhance your ROI?
 Digital Signage storytelling envisages the use of 1000s of Single Board Computers (SBC) connected to projectors, cameras and sensors to display coordinated video messages across the country.

 A central cloud-based server will schedule the media to be played at one of these SBCs.
 How do you know a media or an advertisement is working? – Just by watching the reaction of the crowd.

 If a particular media gets a number of people to stop walking and watch, you have succeeded.
 This is one of the most advanced digital signage systems ever developed.
 Using a smartphone as an input device, these systems can also be evolved into an interactive or dynamic system where you display digital menu boards, and the user chooses what he wants to see.
 The digital signage software can drive projectors, digital signs, digital boards, TVs, LED signboards – literally any kind of display that can take a digital signal.

 The SBCs will have sophisticated sensors and cameras that will evaluate crowd response and act upon it.
 The SBC will also measure the human presence and use advanced logic to decide the best time to play a video.

 The digital signage software eco-system is being developed using the most sophisticated technology on earth.